Saturday, May 26, 2012

 Simple.

-I hurriedly walk back to the girl at the cash register, She got her line down to two customers since they opened another register.
-I finally get my turn to be served and she doesn’t give me a second look this time.
-She’s too busy complaining to the other clerk about how shitty her job is.
+I hurriedly walked back to the girl at the cash register; she had her line down to two customers since they had opened another register.
+I finally get my turn to be served, but she doesn't give me a second look this time.
+She's too busy complaining to the other clerk about her job.

-The clerk is a young girl in her late teens early twenties.
+The clerk is a young girl in her late teens or early twenties.
 This job is clearly a pit stop for her until she reaches her dreams of cosmetology school.
-She doesn’t care that I am standing before her.
-I just wish she’d hurry up and ring up my would be purchase.
+She doesn't care that I am standing before her.
+I just wish she'd hurry up and ring up my would-be purchase.
 I have bigger things to deal with.

 "$8.57", she says.

-I swipe my credit card in the little grey box that’s affixed to the counter.
+I swipe my credit card in the little grey box on the counter.
 I know from my past visit that anything under twenty dollars does not require you to sign the sales receipt.
-I see the word “APPROVED” scroll across the screen, I grab the box and walk out the door, this time I don’t give her the second look.
+I see the word "APPROVED" scroll across the screen; I grab the box and walk out the door; this time, I don't give her a second look.

-Driving is therapeutic and it soothes my anxiety.
-I’ll learn to appreciate that as the years go by.
-For now, it doesn’t help me on this short drive home from Walgreens with a eight dollar and fifty cent non organic object holding our fate in its non existent hands.
+Driving is therapeutic, and it soothes my anxiety.
+I'll learn to appreciate that as the years go by.
+For now, it doesn't help me on this short drive home from Walgreens with an eight-dollar and fifty-cent nonorganic object holding our fate in its nonexistent hands.

 We are just everyday people, living our lives the best we can by doing the right things that make all of us human.
 When you go through something as traumatic as losing such a precious gift like the girls, you feel like the dammed.
-We just wanted things to go right for us so bad that it seemed to do the opposite and will the bad into our lives.
-Although people go through this everyday, when its happening to you, you feel like the only people on earth being challenged.
+We just wanted things to go right for us, so wrong that it seemed to do the opposite and bring the bad into our lives.
+Although people go through this every day, when it's happening to you, you feel like the only people on earth being challenged.

-When I got home the third time with our second pregnancy test, I was just spent.
+I was just spent when I got home the third time with our second pregnancy test.

-My twelve hour day had just quickly moved to fourteen hours, if you count the time when I had to get up and start my day.
+My twelve-hour day had quickly moved to fourteen hours, if you counted when I had to get up and start my day.

 I was hot and sweaty from being on the go since I got home.
-Poor Mimie sat in the bed not worried if she could or couldn’t get pregnant.
-The bigger picture with her was “What is wrong with me.”
+Poor Mimie sat in bed, not worried about whether she could or couldn't get pregnant.
+The bigger picture with her was, "What is wrong with me."

-There was never anything wrong with Mimie’s internal abilities to make a baby.
-But when you try and fail in spectacular fashion in the loss of the twins with no answer as to why.
+There was never anything wrong with Mimie's internal abilities to make a baby.
+But when you try and fail spectacularly in the loss of the twins with no answer as to why.
 You start to look at yourself.

-She didn’t think she wanted kids growing up.
-Most people don‘t.
-That theory was compounding her speculation that she wasn’t meant to have any.
-She said to me later in life after the boys were born that even her sisters thought she “wasn’t the motherly type.”
+She didn't think she wanted kids growing up.
+Most people don't.
+That theory was compounding her speculation that she wasn't meant to have any.
+She told me later in life, after the boys were born that even her sisters thought she "wasn't the motherly type."

-I on the other hand always knew I wanted kids, since I myself a kid.
+On the other hand, I always knew I wanted kids since I was a kid.
 Mimie was so shocked at that.
-She would later tell me that I “was a weird kid for wanting kids” with a smile of course.
+She would later tell me that I "was a weird kid for wanting kids," with a smile, of course.

-I can’t tell you why I wanted kids so bad, I’m not a psychologist.
-Maybe it’s because my parents were divorced when I was two.
+I can't tell you why I wanted kids so badly; I'm not a psychologist.
+Maybe it's because my parents were divorced when I was two.

 I do not think she wanted to be pregnant for me.
 I know deep down she wanted kids for herself.
-She thought that it was only natural since our relationship was strong and we both had a lot of love to share.
-Making babies was suppose to be fun.
-But it seems only fun when you get pregnant on accident because the thought of getting pregnant when you didn’t want them seemed absurd.
+She felt it was only natural since our relationship was strong and we both had a lot of love to share.
+Making babies was supposed to be fun.
+But it seems only fun when you get pregnant on accident because the thought of getting pregnant when you didn't want them appeared absurd.

-This process didn’t seem hard when you took Health in school.
-It was suppose to be a natural process of life.
-After all your parents have kids, namely you, how hard could it be?
+This process seemed easy when you took Health in school.
+It was supposed to be a natural process of life.
+After all, your parents have kids, namely you; how hard could it be?

 Click here for Part III » Be Positive